tinohertlein/timesheet-wizard/README.md

 ![Build & Deploy Apps](https://github.com/tinohertlein/timesheet-wizard/actions/workflows/apps.yml/badge.svg?event=push)

-The Timesheet-Wizard is a personal project to fetch timesheets from [Clockify](https://clockify.me/de/), transform them to various formats and export them again into other tools.
+The Timesheet-Wizard is a personal pet project to fetch timesheets from [Clockify](https://clockify.me/de/), transform them to various formats and export them again into other tools.

-As of now, the only target formats that are supported are Excel, PDF and CSV, resulting in the following main features of Timesheet-Wizard:
+As of now, the only target formats that are supported are XLSX, PDF and CSV, resulting in the following main features of Timesheet-Wizard:

 - Fetch timesheets from Clockify
-- Generate & store Excel files from these timesheets
+- Generate & store XLSX files from these timesheets
 - Generate & store PDF files from these timesheets
 - Generate & store CSV files from these timesheets